 She is a fellow of the American Academy of Ophthalmology and a member of the American Society of Cataract and Refractive Surgery.

 Please Note: Dr. Robbins is no longer performing Lasik surgeries.

 Dr. Combest received his undergraduate education at Adelphi University and his medical degree from the Spartan Health Sciences School of Medicine.
 He then went on to serve his residency training at the Nassau University Medical Center, where he served as Chief Resident.

 Dr. Combest is a member of the American Academy of Ophthalmology and the New York Medical Society and is certified to use the SLT laser for Glaucoma.
 Dr. Combest has a personal affinity for performing sutureless pterygium excision with endograft surgeries.

 Dr. Cartwright received his undergraduate education at Washington University in St. Louis, following which he served as a Peace Corps Volunteer in Kenya.
-He then worked in the non-profit sector and as a doctor’s assistant before attending the SUNY College of Optometry.
-Dr. Cartwright completed residency training in ocular disease at the VA Hudson Valley Healthcare System.
+He then worked in the non-profit sector before attending the SUNY College of Optometry.
+Dr. Cartwright completed residency training in ocular disease at VA Hudson Valley Healthcare System.

-Dr. Cartwright has a special interest in conventional as well as specialty contact lenses including difficult-to-fit (keratoconus, post-corneal transplant) cases and is certified in corneal refractive therapy (orthokeratology).
+Dr. Cartwright has special interests in conventional and specialty contact lenses including difficult-to-fit (keratoconus, post-corneal transplant) cases and is certified in corneal refractive therapy (orthokeratology).
 He is a member of the American Academy of Optometry, the American Optometric Association, the New York State Optometric Association and the Connecticut Association of Optometrists.